Having completed her14th season with the UConn field hockey coaching staff, Cheri Herr works primarily with the goaltenders.

 During the 2004 season, Herr's expertise proved to be a key factor at UConn.
 The team allowed just 0.57 goals per game to its opponents, which ranked first nationally and helped earn goalkeeper, Melissa Bostwick, second-team All-America honors.
 The Huskies have consistently ranked among the nation's leaders in fewest goals allowed during her tenure.

-More recently, current Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the second-straight year in 2012.
+More recently, former Husky goalkeeper Sarah Mansfield was honored as a First Team All-American for the third straight year in 2013.
 Mansfield also earned a spot on the 2011 All-NCAA Tournament Team after leading the Huskies to a spot in the National Semfinal.
 Mansfield was also selected as the BIG EAST Goalkeeper of the Year in 2010.

 "Cheri brings a wealth of goalkeeping experience to our program," UConn head coach Nancy Stevens said.
 "She has developed two All-America goalkeepers during her five years on the coaching staff.
 Cheri is a tireless worker who always puts the needs of the team first.
 We are very fortunate to have her in our program."